How to Resolve Sage 50 Keeps Crashing or Freezing?

 • If disabling the software does not resolve the issue, either remove the application or get help from a local IT support specialist.

-Troubleshooting Solutions for Sage 50 Accounts Crashes when Saving, Printing, or Emailing
+Solutions for Sage 50 Accounts Crashes when Saving, Printing, or Emailing

 Follow the below steps to fix the Sage 50 program closes, the server crashing when trying to email/print, and saving transactions/reports.

-Section 1: Run Sage and Outlook as an administrator
+Solution 1: Run Sage and Outlook as an administrator

 • Right-click Sage 50’s icon to close it.